z-adams/Tutorials/Pointers/pointers.md

 characters.
 It turns out that the convenient "strings" most programming languages have handed you are nothing but pointers to arrays of ASCII characters (`char`), which are each one byte.
 If this is in any way confusing, remember that `char`s are nothing but 1-byte integers.
+Like all other data in a computer that behaves like anything other than an integer, `char` behave like characters simply we have defined a way to encode higher-order information in integers.
-They only behave like characters because we decided to treat them that way by calling them `char` and telling certain functions (like `printf()`) how to interpret them as characters ([here is an ASCII table](http://www.asciitable.com/), take a look to see what the exact conversion is from 1-byte integers to characters).
+In this case, we've chosen to treat certain 1-byte integers as characters by calling them `char` and telling certain functions (like `printf()`) how to interpret them as characters.
+[Here is an ASCII table](http://www.asciitable.com/); take a look to see what the exact conversion is from 1-byte integers to characters.
+Note a common pitfall, when it comes to `chars` representing digits: the character `'8'` (representing the digit 8), for instance, has ASCII value 56.
+Don't try to create a `char` storing an integer digit and end up confused when something weird prints out!

 We can initialize a string explicitly as a list of characters: